1400 W. Lacey Blvd

 Clerk, Board of Supervisors at (559) 852-2362.

 The business of the Board is conducted publicly each Tuesday in the Board Chambers of the Administration Building in Hanford, the County Seat.
 Public hearings are usually set at 10:00 a.m.
 Board of Equalization hearings are held at 2:00 p.m.

 Public Requests: If you have a matter which you wish to place before the Board of Supervisors, you may contact the Clerk of the Board Office either by mail, phone, or e-mail.

 Public Presentations: Persons desiring to address the Board on any matter not on the Agenda, and that is within the jurisdiction of the Board, may do so under the UNSCHEDULED portion of the Agenda.
 Speakers are limited to five minutes.
 No formal action will be taken by the Board regarding this portion of the agenda other than to make a referral to county staff for review or action.

 Hearings: Proponents and opponents may address the Board.
-The most effective manner of communicating your thoughts to the Board on public hearing matters is by submitting a written form.
-The Clerk of the Board should receive written communications no later than 5:00 p.m. on Thursday of the week prior to the board meeting so that the information may be reproduced and provided with the Agenda packets.
+The most effective manner of communicating your thoughts to the Board on public hearing matters is by submitting comments in writing.
+The Clerk of the Board should receive written communications no later than 5:00 p.m. on Thursday of the week prior to the board meeting so that the information may be reproduced and provided with the Agenda packets so that the Board consider the comments prior to the meeting.
 However, legally you may submit written material up to and including the time of the actual public hearing.